-Spirited, curious, active, and sweet – these are only a few adjectives to describe the Havanese breed – the national dog breed of Cuba.
+Spirited, curious, active, and sweet – these are only a few adjectives to describe the Havanese breed – the national dog of Cuba.

 Breed characteristics